 Rule 4-1: Each entry of ‘Property’ table in ModuleClass model, shall be mapped to the [customAttribute] of <flexContainer> resource which is mapped from associated ModuleClass model, with its Property name with prefix 'prop'.

 Rule 4-2: Each ‘Property’ of a Device model is either mapped to a specialized [objectAttribute] of a [deviceInfo] <mgmtObj> resource following Rule 1-3, when the nodeLink attribute is present, or to a [customAttribute] of a [dmDeviceInfo] <flexContainer> resource following Rule 1-6 otherwise.

+Rule 4-3: Each entry of ‘Property’ table in SubDevice model, shall be mapped to the [customAttribute] of <flexContainer> resource which is mapped from associated SubDevice model, with its Property name with prefix 'prop'.

 6.2.6 Resource mapping for DataPoint